coasttech/popclip-extension/README.md

 ### 1. Download the Extensions

 - Clone this repository or download the `Radarr` and `Sonarr` folders.

-### 2. Install the Extensions
+### 2. Configure the URLs

-1. Open the `Radarr.popclipext` or `Sonarr.popclipext` folder.
-2. Double-click the `Config.plist` file to install the extension to PopClip.

-### 3. Configuration

-Ensure that your Radarr and Sonarr instances are running on the correct IP address and port.
-Update the `Config.plist` files if needed to match your local network setup.
+Ensure that the URLs in the `Config.plist` files are correct for your Radarr and Sonarr instances.
+Open the `Config.plist` files in the respective folders and update the URLs to match your local setup:

-### Example Configuration (Radarr)
+#### Example Radarr Configuration

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>